frenchsomething/kace-ftp-backup/README.md

 ##What does it do?
 KACE K1000 Backups are accessible via a FTP share on the KACE server.
 This script downloads those backups to a user-defined location for redundancy and to reduce space requirements on the K1000 server.
 * User can define number of daily backups that are retained on backup location.
+* Destination is checked for sufficient free space prior to each file download
 * Daily Incremental backups are downloaded and any dependent base backups are also downloaded.
 * Existing downloaded backups are checked and not re-downloaded if they are present with matching filesize
 * Existing downloads with mismatched filesizes are deleted and re-downloaded